phaer/nixos-android-builder/README.md

 ```
 (the hash in your store path will likely be different)

-This image can then be copied to a USB stick or hard-drive with e.g. `sudo dd if="$(realpath -e result/android-builder_*.raw)" bs=1M status=progress of=/dev/your-device` or other utils and booted on EFI-enabled x86_64 machines.
+That image can then be copied to a USB stick or hard-drive with e.g. `sudo dd if="$(realpath -e result/android-builder_*.raw)" bs=1M status=progress of=/dev/your-device` or other utils and booted on EFI-enabled x86_64 machines.